-We repaid these senior notes with cash on hand and borrowings under our commercial paper program.
+PAA repaid these senior notes with cash on hand and borrowings under our commercial paper program.

-On January 31, 2023, we redeemed our 2.85%, \$400 million senior notes.
-We utilized a combination of cash on hand and borrowings under our commercial paper program to repay these senior notes.
+On January 31, 2023, PAA redeemed its 2.85%, \$400 million senior notes.
+PAA utilized a combination of cash on hand and borrowings under its commercial paper program to repay these senior notes.